 If you want to bet a parlay for fun because it makes watching three games more exciting, that's fine.
 But treat it as entertainment, not investment.
 Bet small.
 Don't use Kelly.
 Think of it like buying a lottery ticket.

-If you've got three picks you like, bet them as three separate straight bets and use Kelly on each one individually.
+If you've got three picks you like, bet them as three separate straight bets and use the Kelly Criterion calculator on each one individually.
 You'll win more often, you'll have lower variance, and you'll be able to track which bets are actually profitable.

 Professional bettors don't bet parlays.
 They bet straight bets and size them using Kelly.
 If you want to be profitable long-term, do what the pros do.